About the Architecture Program

 Established in 1984 at Drury University in Springfield, Missouri, the Hammons School of Architecture is an accredited five-year professional degree program which offers a Master of Architecture degree.
 The required architecture courses are integrated with the liberal arts curriculum of the university.
 The objective of this integrated curriculum approach is preparation for professional architectural practice within the broadest possible educational context.

-The first two years of the five-year program are considered the pre-professional years.
-Enrollment in the first year of the pre-professional program is limited based upon high school GPA and SAT/ACT scores.
+- Enrollment in the first year is limited based upon high school GPA and SAT/ACT scores

 The Hammons School of Architecture facility, constructed in 1991, is an exceptional structure that provides the proper setting for this unique educational experience.
 The heart of the building consists of the welcoming studio environment supported by computers, classrooms and a well-equipped shop.
 The 250-seat auditorium is used for academic, professional and public functions that make the school an important cultural center in Southwest Missouri.